 Registers the name of a new extended stored procedure to Microsoft SQL Server.

-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use CLR Integration instead.

 sp_addextendedproc [ @functname = ] 'procedure' , [ @dllname = ] 'dll'